sreeharsha-rav/typescript-projects/auth-demo/README.md

 | token     | string |
 | expiresAt | date   |

+## Futher Improvements

+- Add validation for user input with `zod`
+- Modify encryption method to use a more secure algorithm

 ## Credits

 This project took elements from the following resources: